Non-existence of faithful isometric action of compact quantum groups on compact, connected Riemannian manifolds: Abstract

 \section{Abstract}

-Suppose that a compact quantum group $\clq$ acts faithfully on a smooth, compact, connected manifold $M$ such that the action $\alpha$ is smooth, i.e. it leaves $C^\infty(M)$ invariant and the linear span of $\alpha(C^\infty(M))(1 \ot \clq)$ is Fr\'echet-dense in $C^\infty(M,\clq)$.
-We prove that if the action is isometric in the sense of \cite{Goswami} some Riemannian structure on $M$ then $\clq$ must be commutative as a $C^{*}$ algebra i.e. $\clq\cong C(G)$ for some compact group $G$ acting smoothly on $M$.
-Along the way, we develop several general techniques to study smooth actions of compact quantum groups, proving in particular (i) injectivity of the reduced action and (ii) equivalence of existence of some Riemannian structure for which is preserved by the action and the possibility of a suitable `lift' of the action as a well-defined, Frechet-continuous bimodule-morphism on the $C^\infty(M)$-bimodule $\Omega^1(M)$ of smooth one-forms.
+Suppose that a compact quantum group $\clq$ acts faithfully on a smooth, compact, connected manifold $M$, i.e. has a $C^{\ast}$ (co)-action $\alpha$ on $C(M)$, such that the action $\alpha$ is isometric in the sense of \cite{Goswami} for some Riemannian structure on $M$.
+We prove that $\clq$ must be commutative as a $C^{\ast}$ algebra i.e. $\clq\cong C(G)$ for some compact group $G$ acting smoothly on $M$.
+In particular, the quantum isometry group of $M$ (in the sense of \cite{Goswami}) coincides with $C(ISO(M))$.

-As a consequence, the quantum isometry group of any noncommutative Riemannian manifold obtained by cocycle twisting of a compact connected Riemannian manifold is isomorphic with similar cocycle twisted quantum version of the classical isometry group of the manifold.